-- (5) If any proceedings for a prescribed offence have been commenced but not completed before the assent date, those proceedings may be continued and subsections (2) and (3)(d), as in force immediately before the assent date, continue to apply for that purpose. - (6) Nothing in this section affects a conviction for a prescribed offence. - (7) In this section - offence prescribed offence means an under subsection (2) in respect of a person of a class referred to in subsection (3)(d) as in force immediately before the assent date.
+- (5) If any proceedings for a prescribed offence have been commenced but not completed before the assent date, those proceedings may be continued and subsections (2) and (3)(d), as in force immediately before the assent date, continue to apply for that purpose. - (6) Nothing in this section affects a conviction for a prescribed offence. - (7) In this section - assent date means the day on which the Road Safety (Alcohol and Drugs) Amendment Act 1997 received the Royal Assent; - prescribed offence means an offence under subsection (2) in respect of a person of a class referred to in subsection (3)(d) as in force immediately before the assent date.